• Skip to primary navigation

 • Don't spoon too much of the batter into the frying pan.
 The fritters will naturally increase somewhat in volume which is why I don't use raising agents.

-• Don't pile on too much batter onto each fritter.
+• Don't pile too much batter onto each fritter.
 In order for them to crisp up well they shouldn't be too dense when cooking in the pan.

 • Make sure your batter isn't too thick nor too runny.
 It should be a medium consistency, if it's too runny add a tablespoon more of flour.
 If too thick, thin it out with a splash of water.